EuroComment in 2023

-The scope of the EUROPEAN COUNCIL STUDIES will be enlarged and a new EU Priorities Group will be added to our meeting programme.
+The scope of the EUROPEAN COUNCIL STUDIES has been enlarged and a new EU Priorities Group has been added to our meeting programme.

-Essays in contemporary history rather than journalism, the character of the European Council Studies will be maintained.
-The scope of the series will nevertheless be enlarged.
+Essays in contemporary history rather than journalism, the character of the European Council Studies has been maintained.
+The scope of the series has nevertheless been enlarged.
 As the hub of EU government, the European Council demands the engagement of Europe’s leaders on a continuous basis.
 It is in other words a process as well as a series of discrete events.

 The Pre-Summit Briefings

 Issued on the eve of each meeting of the European Council or the Euro Area Summit, the Pre-Summit notes review and explain the agenda and predict the likely outcome.